SkyTrak+ and ST MAX Update Course Play Library with New Membership Tiers

 When Course Play first launched, it raised eyebrows.
 The courses were stunningly detailed and lifelike.
 The visuals, keen eyes noticed, were right up there with Trackman’s.
 That’s because, well, they were Trackman courses all along.

-Yes, That Foresight
+Yes, That Trackman and Foresight

 Course Play is available on PC, Mac, iOS, and Android, meaning you can run this high-level software without needing a gaming PC.
 That flexibility alone is a huge selling point for many.